-Before we had Tiny Traveler, my husband’s yearly ski trip with his college buddies went something like this: wake up, ski, eat, ski, eat, sleep (dream about skiing), repeat.
+Before we had Tiny Traveler, my husband’s annual ski trip with his college buddies went something like this: wake up, ski, eat, ski, eat, sleep (dream about skiing), repeat.
 Now, instead of his downhill-loving friends, he has a non-skiing wife and a 5-year-old who has yet to master the bunny slope.
-Welcome to the family ski vacation.

-This March we tried our first family getaway at a winter resort by going to Hope Lake Lodge* and Greek Peak Ski Area in Cortland, NY.
+This March we tried our first family ski weekend at Hope Lake Lodge* and Greek Peak Ski Area, in Cortland, NY, probably one of the best ski resorts to visit with kids in the Northeast.
 It was a glowing success.

 Pick a Ski Mountain You Can Get To Easily

-I could go cross-country skiing or tubing while TT and her dad were on the slopes.
-When they finished up in the early afternoon, we headed to the pool and indoor water park to thaw out.
-One afternoon, we stopped by the Adventure Center so Rich could ride the Mountain Coaster (he got a free ride with his lift ticket), and he and TT could watch me go screaming tubing down a slick, 900-foot run.
+One afternoon, when they finished skiing early we stopped by the Adventure Center so Rich could ride the Mountain Coaster (he got a free ride with his lift ticket).
+Then he and Tiny Traveler watched me go

 Get a Kitchen

 For winter vacations I always try for a suite-style hotel room or a vacation rental—if we can do it affordably—so that we have a kitchen.